Awards: PhD, MPhil

 Programme website: Design

 We provide a highly dynamic and supportive research environment for our large and diverse graduate community as demonstrated in our 100% score in the research environment category of the 2014 REF.

-Areas of expertise within design include: animation, design ethnography, design history and theory, design informativs, fashion, film and television, glass, graphic design, illustration, interior design, jewellery and silversmithing, performance costume, product design, screen studies (film and animation).
+Areas of expertise within design include: animation, design ethnography, design history and theory, design informativs, fashion, film and television, glass, graphic design, illustration, interior design, jewellery, performance costume, product design, screen studies (film and animation).

 All of our research students benefit from ECA’s interdisciplinary approach and all are assigned two research supervisors.
 The second supervisor may be from another discipline within ECA, or from somewhere else within the College of Arts, Humanities & Social Sciences or elsewhere within the University, according to the expertise required.
 On occasion more than two supervisors will be assigned, particularly where the degree brings together multiple disciplines.